aws-samples/eks-workshop/content/batch/workflow-simple.md

 ### Simple Batch Workflow

-Let's deploy the `whalesay` example from before using Argo.
+Save the below manifest as 'workflow-whalesay.yaml' using your favorite editor and let's deploy the `whalesay` example from before using Argo.

 ```
 apiVersion: argoproj.io/v1alpha1